CodeBast4rd/EntropyCube/README.md

 # EntropyCube
-Collection of all opensourced work made in the context of t
+Collection of all opensourced work made in the context of the entropycube platform.